sc-ventures/cloudbreak-documentation/docs/security-cb-inbound.md

-## Restrict Inbound Access to Clusters
+## Restrict inbound access to clusters

 We recommend that after launching Cloudbreak you set CB_DEFAULT_GATEWAY_CIDR in your Cloudbreak's Profile file.
 When you launch a cluster, and Cloudbreak proposes security groups, this CIDR will be used